 Archives and Special Collections in the Madlyn L. Hanes Library at Penn State Harrisburg is located on the 3rd floor of the library (Room 303).
 Designed as part of the library, which opened in January 2000, the repository is comprised of over 4,100 square feet, including a 1,600-square foot Reading Room that can accommodate individual readers/researchers as well as students and faculty in programs at Penn State Harrisburg.
-Please Note: During the Spring 2022 semester, the Reading Room of Archives and Special Collections will be open by appointment only on weekdays (Monday-Wednesday).
+Please Note: During the Fall of 2023, Archives and Special Collections will be temporarily closed in order to complete facilities improvements.
+We apologize in advance for any inconvenience and look forward to reopening in January 2024.

 In addition to collecting and preserving Penn State Harrisburg's history, collections and primary source materials in the repository are strong in the following areas, which are listed alphabetically below: